benroberts999/ampsci/doc/tutorial.md

 ## Getting started <a name="start"></a>

-Open up a terminal and navigate to the directory where ampsci was compiled
+Open up a terminal and navigate to the directory where ampsci was compiled.

 * If you are unsure using the terminal, see [this tutorial (ubuntu)](https://ubuntu.com/tutorials/command-line-for-beginners) (It's specifically for ubuntu (linux), but is mostly the same on mac)